chrplr/PCBS/docs/software-installation.rst

 Git is a version control tool for software development, an indispensable tool to do reproducible science.

+IMPORTANT: you must wait for the installation of Anaconda to finish *before* trying to install Git.

-Download the 64 bit version of `Git for Windows <https://git-scm.com/download/win>`__ and launch it.
+Download the installer of `Git for Windows <https://git-scm.com/download/win>`__ and launch it.

    1. When the GNU Licence is displayed, press ``Next``;
    2. Accept the default installation folder and press ``Next``;